aws/amazon-neptune-jdbc-driver/samples/SQLGREMLIN.md

 # Using SQL-Gremlin with Amazon Neptune JDBC Driver

 This driver supports using SQL, which it will translate into Gremlin for executing statements against Neptune.

-## SQL Support

-SQL SELECT and INNER JOIN commands are supports, additionally, the following SQL functions are also supported:

-### General Operators and Functions

-- LIMIT
-- ORDER BY
-- GROUP BY
-- HAVING

-### Aggregate Operators and Functions

-- MAX
-- MIN
-- COUNT
-- DISTINCT
-- SUM
-- AVG
+For additional information about SQL-Gremlin and the type of SQL queries this driver supports, see the [sql-gremlin documentation](../sql-gremlin/README.asciidoc).

 ### Creating a connection